Ivy23-git/Project1/README.md

 * Open the folder location on terminal and use the following command to run app:

 ## How To Run It
->  $ pip install -r requirements.txt
-To install all requirements

-> $ python3 manage.py runserver
-Then run server with the above command
+> You first git clone the repository

+> Run the project to live server using explorer
 *****
 ## Live Link
 http://127.0.0.1:5500/index.HTML
 *****
 ## Dependencies
-- Package Name
+- Canvas
-- Package Name
+- W3Schools
-- Package Name
+- YouTube
-- Package Name
+- Codepen
 *****
 ## Technologies Used
 1. HTML
-2. MdBootstrap
+2. CSS
-3. HTML
+3. JavaScript
-4. CSS
+4. DB.JSON
-5. JavaScript
 *****
 ## Contact Information
 * Email : ivymarubu@gmail.com